pawelrusak/fullstack-e-commerce/README.md

 </p>

 > [!IMPORTANT]
-> The project is at an early stage of development so it currently only contains a UI components library.
+> The project is at an early stage of development so many functions have not been added or are not work quite right yet.
+> See the [Known issues](#known-issues) section for more information.
 > You can view the UI components using Storybook, to do this go to the [Storybook](#storybook) section.

 ## Table of Contents